rogelioprieto/linux-tips/_posts/2022-03-21-calculate-and-tag-bpm-in-all-mp3-files.md

 ---
 layout: post
-title: calculate bpm in all mp3 files (music collection)
+title: calculate and tag bpm in all mp3 files (music collection)
 categories: bash
 ---